 Cocaine is actually used as a topical anesthetic for eye, ear, nose, or throat surgery or procedures.
 Used as a stimulant, it’s dangerous.
 It has high abuse potential along with other stimulants like amphetamine and methamphetamine.
 Mixed with opiates, ecstasy (MDMA- a stimulant), or alcohol, cocaine can be even more life threatening.
 Combining stimulants over activates the sympathetic nervous system, leading to possible cardiac arrhythmia, hypertension, seizure, heart collapse, and death.
 Don’t use cocaine at all and certainly avoid combining it with other drugs.

 Late actor, Philip Seymour Hoffman died from an overdose of cocaine combined with heroin, benzos, and amphetamine.
-Although he was battling with addiction, remember that these events can happen to first time users as well.
+Although he was battling with addiction, remember that these events can happen to first-time users as well.
+Those who find themselves battling addiction may have family members who are trying to help them before it is too late.
+To help with their battle with addiction, some families look at purchasing a 9 panel drug test kit to keep an eye on their loved ones.

 Prescription medicine combinations